MuertoGB/MacEfiToolkit/README.md

   - **Automatic Filename Generation**: Generates a structured filename for the firmware and copies it to the clipboard.
   - **Reload File from Disk**: Reloads the firmware file to reflect any changes made on disk.
   - **View Application Log**: Opens the application log file.
-  - **View ROM Information**: Displays details from the firmware’s AppleRomInformation section `{B535ABF6-967D-43F2-B494-A1EB8E21A28E}`.
+  - **View ROM Information**: Displays details from the firmware’s AppleRomInformation section.
   - **Lookup Serial Number**: Opens EveryMac in a browser and auto-inserts the System Serial Number for quick lookup (internet connection required).

 - **Status Bar:**